NRProsper/possinove-inventory-mgt/README.md

 A Dockerized NestJS app set up with PostgreSQL and pgAdmin for streamlined development.

+You can preview the api here: [Inventory Management API](https://possinove-inventory-mgt.onrender.com/)

 ## Prerequisites

 Ensure the following are installed on your local machine: